-It is finished.
-And in this Good Friday sermon, I want to ask the question, What was finished?
-And what was it about the death of Jesus on the cross that is so central to the completeness and the finished nature of the Christian faith?
+And in this Good Friday sermon, I want to ask the question, what was finished?
+And what was it about the death of Jesus on the cross that is so central to the completeness or the finished nature of the Christian faith?

-The meaning of the death of Jesus is set out for us very plainly in the Bible.
+Now, the meaning of Jesus's death is set out for us very plainly in the Bible.
 But so important is it that it's no surprise to find that the cross has been a fruitful source of dispute and disagreement.

-I remember, for example, many years ago being involved in a one-day conference for training lay leaders in the Church of England.
-And I'd been invited to give one of the lectures at this day conference.
+I remember, for example, many years ago being involved in a one-day conference for training lay preachers in the Church of England.
+I'd been invited to give one of the lectures at this conference.

-And after my lecture was over, a certain time was allowed for questions and discussion.
-And a young woman stood up and said, in an emotionally charged voice, Of course, the cross was a failure.
+[4:51] And after the lecture was over, there was time allowed for questions and discussion.
+And a young woman stood up and said in an emotionally charged voice, Of course, the cross was a failure.

-[5:11] Well, I had to take issue with her.
-I don't know what kind of wild and wayward theology she'd been reading, but it was a reminder to me that the human spirit by nature does not want to accept either the reality of sin or the reality that God's anger against sin needs to be propitiated.
+Well, I had to take issue with her.
+I don't know what kind of wild and wayward theology she'd been reading.
+But it was a reminder to me that the human spirit by nature does not want to accept the reality of sin or the reality that God's anger against sin needs to be propitiated.

-It is very humbling to accept that we are sinners.
-It's very humbling to accept that we can't solve our sin problem by ourselves.
+It is, after all, a very humbling thing to accept that we are sinners.
+And it's very humbling to accept that we can't solve our sin problem by ourselves.

-But once we have come to accept that Jesus died to do for us what we were powerless to do for ourselves, we're wonderfully liberated because we are assured that our sin is forgiven.
+But once we've come to accept that Jesus died to do for us what we were powerless to do for ourselves, we're then wonderfully liberated because we're assured that our sin is forgiven.

 The cross of Jesus has always been central to the Christian faith.
 It's the most prominent symbol of Christianity.
-You see it everywhere, on church buildings, in stained glass windows, on people's lapel badges.
+It's to be seen everywhere in church buildings, in stained glass windows, sometimes on people's lapels as a badge.

-Even secular artists like Salvador Dali have made powerful pictorial representations of it.
-It is also the very center of gravity in the New Testament's teaching of the gospel.
+[6:05] Even secular artists like Salvador Dali have made powerful pictorial representations of it.
+It's also the very center of gravity in the New Testament's teaching of the gospel.

-[6:26] Matthew, Mark, Luke, and John devote something like one-third of their gospels to the cross and the events leading up to it.
-As you read through the letters of the apostle Paul, you quickly find that the death of Jesus is the linchpin of all his theology, the linchpin of his good news.
+Matthew, Mark, Luke, and John devote something like one third of their gospels to the cross and the events leading up to it.
+And as you read through the letters of the apostle Paul, you quickly find that the death of Jesus is the linchpin of all his theology, the linchpin of his good news.

-For example, he puts it like this in Colossians chapter 1.
-Through Jesus, God was pleased to reconcile all things to himself, whether on earth or in heaven, making peace by the blood of his cross.
+As Paul puts it in Colossians chapter 1 verse 20, through Jesus, God was pleased to reconcile all things to himself, whether on earth or in heaven, making peace by the blood of his cross.

-In other words, the cross brings reconciliation not only between God and mankind, but reconciliation throughout the universe.
-It was in itself a dreadful event, utterly barbaric.
+In other words, the cross brings reconciliation, not only between God and mankind, but reconciliation throughout the universe.
+It was in itself, of course, a dreadful event, utterly barbaric.